minio/docs/source/reference/minio-server/settings/core.rst

          If this setting is omitted, the default is to only accept path-style requests.
 For example, ``minio.example.net/data``.

+   .. tab-item:: Configuration Setting

+      This setting does not have a configuration variable setting.
+      Use the Environment Variable instead.

 Scanner Speed
 ~~~~~~~~~~~~~

 .. _minio-scanner-speed-options:

 .. tab-set::